-Every online business should use an email marketing tool to send messaging to its audiences.
-Notify them about product updates, new products, promotions/sales, and remind those who haven’t purchased about the benefits of your products.
-MailChimp is an entry-level email marketing tool, but you should also check out Jilt and Drip.
+Every online business should use an e-mail marketing tool to send messages to its customers in addition to its potential customers.
+You should notify them about product updates, new products, promotions, and useful content.
+You can also use them to remind those who haven’t purchased from you yet about the benefits of your products.
+MailChimp is an entry-level e-mail marketing tool, but you should also check out ActiveCampaign and Drip.

 Tracking the performance of your website and your products is key to growing your sales.
 Use analytics software to analyze their behavior and measure the effectiveness of your landing pages and other campaigns.
 This will help you make smart marketing decisions.
 Google Analytics is the most common tool and it’s entirely free.

 Social Media Management

 Growing an audience on social media requires a lot of activity.
 Using an automation plugin like Uncanny Automator, you can automate posts on popular platforms like Facebook Pages and Instagram to save time.

 Additionally, with a social proof plugin like TrustPulse, you can post real-time recent sale notification popups on your site to improve your social proof and create urgency around your products.